michaelplzno/wah-wah-button/README.md

 ## What It Does

-**CenterWindows** detects all visible windows across all monitors and stacks them in a symmetric pyramid arrangement:
+**Wah Wah Button** detects all visible windows across all monitors and stacks them in a symmetric pyramid arrangement:

 - **Fullscreen windows** stay in the back (never moved or resized).
 - **Normal windows** are resized and positioned with: